oblac/jodd-site/doc/example/2+view-with-madvoc.md

 # View with Madvoc

 <div class="doc1"><js>doc1('example',22)</js></div>
-In the first step we will just enable *Madvoc* and prepare it for future enhancements.
+The first step of this example will be to just enable *Madvoc* and prepare it for future enhancements.

 ## web.xml